charliegerard/dark-mode-clap-extension/README.md

 This Chrome extension uses [TensorFlow.js](https://www.tensorflow.org/js) to recognise the sound of clapping hands, and toggle the dark mode on/off.

+If you'd like to know more about this experiment, check out [the blog post](https://charliegerard.dev/blog/toggle-dark-mode-clapping-hands-chrome-extension)!

 ## Install

 - Clone the repo.